Hitomi Soga: Abduction and life in North Korea

-Soga, a nurse, was returning home from shopping with her then 46-year-old mother, Miyoshi, when they were abducted from her hometown of Mano-cho, now part of the city of Sado, Niigata, on August 12, 1978, and taken to North Korea to train agents in Japanese customs and language.
+Soga, a nurse, was returning home from shopping with her mother Miyoshi, 46, when they were abducted from her hometown of Mano-cho, now part of the city of Sado, Niigata, on August 12, 1978, and taken to North Korea to train agents in Japanese customs and language.
 Her mother, Miyoshi, was later separated from her and has not been heard from since.
 The North Koreans gave Soga the Korean name Min Hye-gyeong (민혜경).
-She met Jenkins in early July 1980, when he was asked to teach her English, and they married on August 8, 1980.
-They had two daughters, Mika and Brinda.
+At the direction of the North Korean government, the 21-year-old Soga was assigned to live with Jenkins, officially to "learn English" from him in 1980, and they were married weeks later on 8 August.
+They had two daughters: Mika (born in 1983) and Brinda (born in 1985).

 Repatriation

 Soga was one of a group of five Japanese abductees whom North Korea allowed to visit their homeland in September 2002.
 Though the trip was intended to be brief, she, like her four companions, never returned to North Korea.
 She and many Japanese called on North Korea to release family members who had been left behind.
 On July 9, 2004, Soga was reunited with her husband and two daughters in Jakarta, Indonesia, which had been chosen as a neutral venue to allay fears that Jenkins would be arrested.
 The family came to Japan on July 18, 2004.

-Jenkins was court-martialed and incarcerated for "desertion" at a U.S. military installation in Japan for 26 days then released.
+Jenkins was court-martialed and incarcerated for "desertion" at a U.S. military installation in Japan for 26 days before being released.
 According to media reports, the family settled in Soga's hometown of Mano, on Sado Island.

 In October 2012, she reportedly pleaded with the North Korean government for the release of her mother and other abductees.
-Charles Robert Jenkins died in 2017; Soga remains in Sado with her children.
+Charles Robert Jenkins died in 2017.

-Film

-Soga was played by Horikoshi Nori in a 2006 Japanese television film, Saikai: Yokota Megumi-san no Negai (Reunion: Megumi Yokota's Wish).